SolidPIPe/retro-bridge/README.md

 # Overview
 Retro-Bridge connects your devices to your RetroTINK wirelessly.
 It serves as a Wi-Fi bridge for serial communication with RetroTINK devices, without the need for physical cables.

 Use apps like [RetroTINK Remote](https://rt4k-remote.pipe.hr/) and [RetroTINK Profiler](https://rt4k-profiler.pipe.hr/) from any device.
-Send remote commands, update the firmware, manage files on the SD card, change settings in real-time, and more!
+Send remote commands, change settings live, update the firmware, manage files on the SD card, and more!

 Developer documentation for the Retro-Bridge protocol will be released soon.
 Build your own integrations, automations, and fun projects with your RetroTINK (with no wires in sight!).